rawhex/hidiot.com/_posts/2017-02-12-digistump-and-the-hidiot.md

 ---
 layout:          post
 title:           "Digistump and the HIDIOT"
 date:            2017-02-12 12:00:00 +0000
 author:          Steve
 categories:      hidiot digistump
 color:           red
-image:      /assets/images/posts/digistump.jpg
+image:           /assets/images/posts/digistump-orig.jpg
 image_alt:       "Digistump"
+masthead_image:  /assets/images/posts/digistump.jpg
 ---
 Very kindly the incredible people at Digistump (home of the awesome Digispark) have allowed us to continue using their software into the HIDIOT’s production.
 This means several awesome things: